Alyovano/CanoniqueClassGenerator_42/README.md

 Just copy and paste </br>

-And use the alias "createcpp" </br>
+And use the alias "createclass" </br>
 <code>$ createclass </code> </br>

 ### Enjoy !